The Effect of Temporary Pain After RFA: A Guide

 Most side effects are mild, temporary, and a normal part of your body’s response to the treatment.
 Think of them as signs that the procedure has targeted the right nerves to give you long-term relief.
 Here at Kentuckiana Pain Specialists, we make sure you have all the information you need before and after your procedure.
 Let’s walk through some of the most common things you might experience as you recover.

-Temporary Numbness or Burning
+Temporary Numbness or Burning Sensations

 Right after the procedure, it’s common to feel some new sensations around the injection site.
 You might notice a bit of numbness, tingling, or even a burning feeling similar to a sunburn.
 This happens because the nerves that were treated are responding to the radiofrequency waves.
 While it might feel a little strange, this heightened sensitivity is usually temporary and a sign that the treatment is working.
 These feelings typically last for a few days up to a few weeks and should gradually fade as the area heals and the nerve signals are successfully interrupted.

-Soreness at the Injection Site
+Soreness Around the Injection Site

 Just like with any injection, you can expect some soreness where the needle was placed.
 The surrounding muscles might feel tender or even have minor spasms for a few days.
 This is a completely normal inflammatory response as your body begins to heal.
 Applying an ice pack to the area for 15-20 minutes at a time can be a simple and effective way to manage this discomfort.
 This soreness is usually most noticeable in the first few days and improves significantly as you recover, especially for those who received treatment for chronic back pain.